DarkGraza/Witcher---Selenium/README.md

 # Witcher---Selenium
-A webscraper which extracts all the character from the series Witcher using Selenium and BeautifulSoup.
+A webscraper which extracts all the characters from the series Witcher using Selenium and BeautifulSoup.